dodyvirgiawan/microservices-react-poc/README.md

 ### Notes
 - This is not a production grade code, as I don't implement best practice of microservices architecture just yet.
 Goal of this project aims to create a proof of concept of event-bus / event driven architecture.
 - There are no databases (only persists data in memory of each microservices).
-- This POC app is created alongside following [an Udemy course](https://www.udemy.com/course/microservices-with-node-js-and-react), thanks to Stephen Grider